salem-naser/RNN-TV-Script-generator/README.md

 ***learning_rate*** to the learning rate.
 10. Picking the next word using ***np.random.choice***

-The TV Script is Nonsensical (doesn't make any sense), since the training was on than a megabyte of text.
+The TV Script is nonsensical (doesn't make any sense), since the training was on than a megabyte of text.

 ```
 moe_szyslak:... i didn't rip out his voice box, but i did stretch out.